Tuileries Garden: The Octagonal Basin and entrance from to the Place de la Concorde

 The plan of the garden at the west end, adjoining the Place de la Concorde, is similar to that of Le Notre's original plan.
 The central element is the large octagonal basin, popular with lunching Parisian office workers and children with miniature sailboats.
 Two horseshoe-shaped ramps give access to the terraces overlooking the Place del la Concorde.
 During the French Restoration period in the early 19th century it became known as the "Petite Provence", because of the pensioned soldiers who passed the hours in the sunshine there.

 The architecture and the ornate grill of the gateway to the garden were crested beginning in 1757 by Ange-Jacques Gabriel, the royal architect of Louis XV, and designer of the Place de La Concorde and its fountains, obelisk and surrounding buildings.

 The octagonal basin is surrounded by group of statues installed there in the 18th century.
-They include allegorical works depicting the four seasons, alternating with heroic figures from Ancient Rome, including Julius Caesar, Hannibal, and Agrippina-Plotine.
+They include allegorical works depicting the four seasons, alternating with heroic figures from Ancient Rome, including Julius Caesar, Hannibal, and Agrippina.
 These are copies; the originals are in the Louvre.